- 1 How is your credit score calculated?

 When you sign a tenancy you are committing to a set term and regular rental payments.
 Therefore, it will come as no surprise to learn that the majority of landlords will access your credit file but only after your consent.
 While a low credit score will not help your situation there could be ways and means around this.
 For example you may be expected to put down a larger than normal deposit which would give the landlord a degree of flexibility if you began to experience financial difficulties.

-Unless you already have a mortgage agreement in place it may be likely that you would struggle to agree mortgage funding while in a DMP.
+Unless you already have a mortgage agreement in place it may be likely that you would struggle to agree on mortgage funding while in a DMP.
 There are obvious risks to lenders and creditors may request additional payments if, in theory, you are able to afford mortgage repayments.

 When looking to reorganise your debts, remortgaging your home is something that creditors would consider at an early stage.
 Due to a low credit score you may find difficulty to obtain remortgage finance or there may be higher interest charges.

 Many people fail to realise that common insurances such as car insurance are in effect credit agreements.
 You have agreed to make regular payments over a predetermined period of time to obtain a particular service.
 Therefore, insurance companies will carry out credit checks before agreeing to cover and may well demand higher rates of interest to offset the potential risk.

 The same can be said for car finance – it might be hard to acquire approval while on DMP.